InterviewsPilot

 Weak Answer: "I improved our customer service system."

-Strong STAR Answer: "Situation: Our customer service team was handling over 200 tickets daily with a 48-hour average resolution time.
+Strong STAR method Answer: "Situation: Our customer service team was handling over 200 tickets daily with a 48-hour average resolution time.
 Task: I was tasked with streamlining the process to improve efficiency and satisfaction.
 Action: I researched and implemented a new ticketing software with automated categorization, created a knowledge base for common issues, and trained the team on new protocols.
 Result: Within three months, we reduced the average resolution time by 60% to under 19 hours and saw customer satisfaction scores increase from 78% to 92%."

 Application Tracker